kelvinz/code-notes/courses/spark_docs.md

 Use the Progress patch to convert an input value to a normalized value between 0 to 1.
 	value + start value + end value => progress

+*transition patch*
+Use the Transition patch to transition something from one state to another depending on the data type selected.
+For example, you could transition an object from one position to another or from one color to another.
+	progress + start + end + curve => value